 A major problem arises when comparing forecasting methods and models across different time series.
 This is a challenge we regularly face at STATWORX.
-Unit dependent measures like the MAE (Mean Absolute Error) and the RMSE (Root Mean Squared Error) turn out to be unsuitable and hardly helpful if the time series is measured in different units.
+Unit-dependent measures like the MAE (Mean Absolute Error) and the RMSE (Root Mean Squared Error) turn out to be unsuitable and hardly helpful if the time series is measured in different units.
 However, if this is not the case, both measures provide valuable information.
 The MAE is perfectly interpretable as it embodies the average absolute deviation from the actual values.
 The RMSE, on the other hand, is not that easy to interpret, more vulnerable to extreme values but still often used in practice.

-One of the most commonly used measures that avoids this problem is called MAPE (Mean Absolute Percentage Error).
+One of the most commonly used measures that avoid this problem is called MAPE (Mean Absolute Percentage Error).
 It solves the problem of the mentioned approaches as it does not depend on the unit of the time series.
 Furthermore, decision-makers without a statistical background can easily interpret and understand this measure.
 Despite its popularity, the MAPE was and is still criticized.

 In this article, I evaluate these critical arguments and prove that at least some of them are highly questionable.
 The second part of my article concentrates on true weaknesses of the MAPE, some of them well-known but others hiding in the shadows.
 In the third section, I discuss various alternatives and summarize under which circumstances the use of the MAPE seems to be appropriate (and when it’s not).